Table of Contents

 If you’re reviewing your own defences, our Security Assessments & Audits can help pinpoint weaknesses before attackers do.
 The lessons from the Asahi cyber attack demonstrate that prevention alone is not enough, and resilience frameworks now play an integral part in an organisation’s cyber security strategy.

-To understand the impact of the Asahi cyber attack, it helps to know who Asahi is and the scale of its operations.
-Asahi Group Holdings is a global manufacturer best known for its beverages, but its reach goes far beyond that.
+To understand the impact of the Asahi cyber attack, it helps to understand the scale of the organisation.
+Asahi Group Holdings is a global manufacturer whose portfolio includes Asahi Breweries, Asahi Soft Drinks and Asahi Group Foods, alongside several internationally recognised brands.

 The company produces essential materials across multiple production lines, employing tens of thousands worldwide and generating billions in annual revenue.
 Its operations depend on complex manufacturing environments that rely heavily on digital processes – from automated bottling lines to global logistics tracking.